libretime/libretime/docs/manual/smartblocks/index.md

 Creating a smart block
 ----------------------

 Smart blocks are automatically filled with media files from the LibreTime library, according to the criteria that you specify.
-This feature is intended to save staff time, compared to selecting items for a playlist manually.
+This feature is intended to save staff time, compared to selecting items for a playlist manually, and can be used to schedule shows that operate in a consistent format.

-To create a smart block, click the **New** button on the right side of the Library page, and select **New Smart Block** from the pop-up menu.
-Like a playlist, smart blocks can have a title and **Description**, which you can edit.
+To create a smart block, click the **Smartblocks** button on the left sidebar, and select **New** from the toolbar.
+Like a playlist, smart blocks can have a title and description, which you can edit.
 This helps you find relevant smart blocks in searches.

 ![](static/Screenshot512-Example_smart_block_240.png)